usmanovs/Salesforce-Interview-Handbook/questions/developers-knowledge-checklist.md

 [[↑] Back to top](#developers-knowledge-checklist)

 ### LWC
 1. What is LWC?
+Why is Salesforce pushing LWC adoption?
-2. Create a simple LWC
+1. Can you create a simple LWC?
+1.

 [[↑] Back to top](#developers-knowledge-checklist)

 ### Governor Limits
-1. What are they?
+1. Can you explain to someone what is a governor limit?
-2. Why are they important?
+2. Why are governor limits important?

 [[↑] Back to top](#developers-knowledge-checklist)

-### Solid command of Salesforce Administration
+### Salesforce Administration
-1. Admin, Advanced Admin, App Builder certifications
+1. MUST: Admin, Advanced Admin, App Builder certifications
-2. Different automation tools
+1. NICE TO HAVE: Sales Cloud Consultant, Service Cloud Consultant, Platform Developer 1 certifications
+2. What is the difference between the differen automation tools?

 [[↑] Back to top](#developers-knowledge-checklist)

 ### Github
+1. When do you merge branches?
+1. What do you do if you have merge conflicts?
+1. What is the difference between a commit and a push?

 [[↑] Back to top](#developers-knowledge-checklist)